Kicksecure/security-misc/README.md

 `/lib/systemd/coredump.conf.d/30_security-misc.conf`

+- PStore is disabled as crash logs can contain sensitive system data such as kernel version, hostname, and users.
+See:

+  `/usr/lib/systemd/pstore.conf.d/30_security-misc.conf`

 - An initramfs hook sets the sysctl values in `/etc/sysctl.conf` and `/etc/sysctl.d` before init is executed so sysctl hardening is enabled as early as possible.
 This is implemented for `initramfs-tools` only because